zhouyaoji/reST-Test/status.rst

 In master branch, trying to create a conflict.
 Learning to resolve basic merge conflicts.
 Up to 4.3 on page 48.
+Up to 5.
+Git on the Server, page 62.